go-rod/rod/README.md

 for example, use Github online [search in repository](https://github.com/go-rod/rod/search?q=HandleAuth&unscoped_q=HandleAuth).
 You can also search the GitHub issues, they contain a lot of usage examples too.

-[Here](lib/examples/compare-chromedp) is a comparison of the examples between rod and chromedp.
+[Here](lib/examples/compare-chromedp) is a comparison of the examples between rod and [chromedp][chromedp].

 If you have questions, please raise an issue or join the [chat room][discord room].

 ## How it works

-Here's the common start process of Rod:
+Here's the common start process of rod:

 1. Try to connect to a Devtools endpoint (WebSocket), if not found try to launch a local browser, if still not found try to download one, then connect again.
 The lib to handle it is [launcher](lib/launcher).